Watch the Video Tutorial

 - Choose File > Automate > Create Droplet.

 - Specify where to save the droplet.
-Click Choose in the Save Droplet In section of the dialog box and navigate to the location.
+Click Choose in the Save Droplet In section of the dialogue box and navigate to the location.

 - Select the Action Set, and then designate which action you intend to use within the Set and Action menus.
 Select the action in the Actions panel before you open the dialog box to pre-select these menus.